This website is an ongoing research project.

 Not only focusing on printmaking and showcasing printed art, the site also includes broader issues, and information on safer paints, binders, inks and solvents, and most areas of visual art practice.

-This collaborative forum and resource tries to foster the cross-fertilization of ideas and approaches; it is not just about ongoing and thriving innovation, but also about tradition practiced more safely.
+This collaborative forum and resource tries to foster the cross-fertilization of ideas and approaches, and expert opinion is sought whenever possible.
+The site is not just about ongoing and thriving innovation, but also about tradition practiced more safely.